lijojacob12/DDSCaseStudy1/README.md

   By looking at the data based on Type of beers, IPA tent to have more bitterness for same Alcohol content when compared with other Ales and other type of beers.

   ### KNN Model
+  We iterated 200 times for values of K ranging from 1-20 and found that the optimal value for K is 5.
   As part of implementing a KNN model to predict beer types('IPA' and 'Other Ales'), the variables ABV and IBU are used.
   Looking at the results of our model it seems to be doing a great job classifying the IPAs vs. Other Ales with an accuracy of ~ 90%, sensitivity ~ 89.5% and specificity ~ 91% with a K value of 5.

+  IPAs tend to be somewhere above 50 IBU’s and ales tend to fall below 50 IBU’s.

   ### Recommendation for new beer

   Low concentration of IPAs & Ales in southern part of the US
   Florida has the 3rd largest population and Georgia has the 8th highest population in the US
   Our recommendation is to release a new beer IPA or Ale in the Florida/Georgia as there is the most opportunity in the state based on our analysis.

+ ### Summary
+  Breweries seems to be clustered along the west cost, northeast and eastern Midwest US.
+  The evidence suggest as IBU goes up so does ABV.
+  The evidence suggest that a common defining factor between IPAs and Other Ales is IBU
+  To introduce new beers, Budweiser should look to release a new IPA or Ale in Florida and/or Georgia.

 ## Files
 Files included as part of this documentation are